 Some “clever” people have invented the theory that profits arise from buying cheap and selling dear.
 In Wage, Labour and Capital, Marx explains the nonsense of this argument:

 “What a man would certainly win as a seller he would lose as a purchaser.
 It would not do to say that there are men who are buyers without being sellers or consumers without being producers.
 What these people pay to the producers, they must first get from them for nothing.
 If a man first takes your money and afterwards returns that money in buying your commodities you will never enrich yourself by selling your commodities too dear to that same man.
-This sort of transaction might diminish a loss, but would help in realising a profit”.
+This sort of transaction might diminish a loss, but would never help in realising a profit”.

 In obtaining the “factors of production”, the capitalist looks on the “labour market” as just another branch of the general market for commodities.
 The abilities and energies of the worker are seen as just another commodity.
 He advertises for so many “hands”.